 Social protection can be provided through three main modalities: social assistance (non-contributory transfers and social care services to address special needs), social insurance (contributory schemes to protect against risks) and labour market policies (livelihood promotion and labour standards).
 Social protection systems ideally comprise the three modalities, which are complementary to cover different needs.
 Social protection is an essential component of the 2030 Agenda and an effective approach to contribute to SDC's priorities.
 It contributes to sustainable poverty alleviation, to human development, to inclusive economic growth and to social cohesion.
 In humanitarian contexts, it offers opportunities to bridge emergency responses to longer-term solutions.
 Social protection can tackle the root causes of vulnerability, exclusion and inequality, including of gender inequality.
 It is a central approach to leaving no one behind.

-> SDC and Social Protection > The Human Rights-Based Approach to Social Protection > Social Exclusion
+> Information on gender-responsive social protection> The SDC and Social Protection > The Human Rights-Based Approach to Social Protection > Social Exclusion

 SDC’s Reflexion Paper: Leveraging Switzerland’s experience to enhance SDC’s engagement in Social Protection